 While brain tumors may be treated with surgical removal, radiation therapy or chemotherapy, a combination of these treatments is often necessary.
 Surgery may be recommended to remove as much of the tumor as possible, but most brain tumors are not cured by surgery alone and may require radiation therapy to eradicate the remaining cancer cells.
 When radiation is indicated, proton therapy can be used with fewer side effects.
 Brain tumors treated include:

 A Confident Choice: Proton Therapy for Brain Cancer Treatment.

 In cases where surgery and radiation are combined, proton therapy is an ideal part of brain cancer treatment.
 Different brain tumors require different doses of radiation for control and eradication.
 Like any other organ in the body, the brain can only tolerate a limited amount of radiation.
 Because high doses of radiation can damage normal tissue, image-based radiation planning is used to deliver high doses of proton radiation to the tumor with the lowest possible dose to the surrounding tissue.
 With proton therapy, highly precise beams of protons eliminate the “exit doses” characteristic of traditional radiation treatments, so the protons target only the site of the brain tumor, sparing other parts of the brain.

-To learn more about the possibilities and benefits of proton treatment for brain cancer patients, contact the University of Florida Proton Therapy Institute today.
+To learn more about the possibilities and benefits of proton treatment for brain cancer patients, contact the University of Florida Health Proton Therapy Institute today.